Years published: 1987, 1988, 1989, 1992, 1993, 1994, 1995, 2000, 2005, 2010, 2013, 2016, 2019, 2023

 Similarly, autosomal dominant hypophosphatemic rickets (ADHR) may be caused by specific variants of the FGF23 gene located on chromosome 12.
 These changes result in a variant type of FGF23 protein that persists for longer than normal periods of time in the body and can result in elevated FGF23 blood levels.

 In familial hypophosphatemia, symptoms occur, at least in part, because of an impaired ability of the kidneys to retain phosphate.
 If the blood levels of phosphate become abnormally low, bone mineralization becomes impaired, thereby weakening the bones and leading to osteomalacia and bowed bones.

-Treatment of affected individuals with this combination of vitamin D and phosphate may result in several side effects, including calcium deposits in the kidneys (nephrocalcinosis), excess levels of calcium in the blood (hypercalcemia), and excess levels of calcium in the urine (hypercalciuria).
+Treatment of affected individuals with this combination of vitamin D and phosphate may result in several side effects, including calcium deposits in the kidneys (nephrocalcinosis), excess levels of calcium in the blood (hypercalcemia) and excess levels of calcium in the urine (hypercalciuria).

 Covering teeth with sealants has been suggested as a preventive measure for the spontaneous abscesses associated with familial hypophosphatemia.
-Genetic counseling may be of benefit for affected individuals and their families.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.